pkivolowitz/asm_book/section_1/regs/ldr2.md

 `x1` is the value of `q`, not its address.

 Naturally, the next instruction which tries to dereference the value of `q` rather than its address, causes a crash.
+See Figure 7.

 ![After crash](./after_crash.png)